nihalxofficial/A7-KeenKeeper/README.md

 ## 📖 Description

 **KeenKeeper** is a personal relationship management app that helps me stay intentional about the friendships and connections that matter most in my life.
-Track interactions, spot who needs attention, visualize social habits, and never let an important relationship drift away unnoticed.
+Track interactions, spot who needs attention, visualize social habits and never let an important relationship drift away unnoticed.

 ---